Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/contract.md

 ## Define the contract storage

 As described earlier, we want our smart contract to be paused by the Manager accounts.
 To do that, we need our contract to be `Pausable` and we need a manager role.
 We can do this with the `AccessControl`.
 Also, we want to use the `LendingStorageTrait` we have declared.
 So we will declare a struct and derive all these traits needed.
-We will also store the `code_hash` of our `Shares` contract, because we will be instantiating it later, for which we need the hash.
+We will also store the `code_hash` of our `Shares` contract, because we will be instantiating it later, for which we need the hash, and we will also need the AccountId of our nft contract.

 ```rust
 #[ink(storage)]